ManueleNolli/sapphireWallet/mobileapp/README.md

 #  Sapphire Wallet

-Sapphire Wallet is a POC of a mobile wallet using Account Abstraction.
+Sapphire Wallet is a POC of Account Abstraction using Argent's wallet contract.

 ## Prerequisites